PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 classifier use the same owner.
 This keeps runtime-kernel support distinct from the smaller native source-emitter set without duplicating the registry.
 All six functions are AST-identical to their former exporter definitions.
+Native package preparation combines root-CUSTOM rejection and recursive supported-op validation in one traversal.
+The compatibility validators remain available independently, while production and debug export paths use only the combined validator and preserve the established error precedence.

 Generated PyTorch identifiers have a Torch-free single owner in `pytorch_naming.py`.
 Tensor variables, constant-buffer attributes, serialized